PG&E Deemed Downstream Program

 - The date the system was purchased

-- The statement: “The work invoiced conforms to the ITRC Variable Frequency Drive (VFD) System Design Specifications for agricultural Pumping posted at (www.itrc.org/VFD)."
+- The UL file number and the following statement: “The work invoiced conforms to the ITRC Variable Frequency Drive (VFD) System Design Specifications for agricultural pumping posted at (www.itrc.org/VFD)."
 Although an invoice is the preferred location for this statement, the UL-listed panel shop may provide the statement in a separate document as long as the same information is provided.

 - A completed VFD Programming Record or alternative document listing the equivalent information

 This PDF is a sample rebate application package that shows key components of the application package.
 Because this sample is intended as illustration only, some components such as the VFD application form are incomplete.
 Each submitted package will contain details unique to the submittor's application.